-Scholastic Corporation (the "Corporation" and together with its subsidiaries, "Scholastic" or the "Company") is the world's largest publisher and distributor of children's books, a leading provider of print and digital instructional materials for grades pre-kindergarten ("pre-K") to grade 12 and a producer of educational and entertaining children's media.
-The Company creates quality books and ebooks, print and technology-based learning materials and programs, classroom magazines and other products that, in combination, offer schools, as well as parents and children, customized and comprehensive solutions to support children's learning and reading both at school and at home.
+Scholastic Corporation (the "Corporation" and together with its subsidiaries, "Scholastic" or the "Company") is the world's largest publisher and distributor of children's books, a leading provider of print and digital instructional materials for grades pre-kindergarten ("pre-K") to grade 12 and a producer of high-quality, engaging children's media.
+The Company creates quality print, digital and audio books, learning materials and programs, classroom magazines and other products that, in combination, offer children, families an educators engaging and comprehensive solutions to support children's learning and reading both at home and at school.
 Since its founding in 1920, Scholastic has emphasized quality products and a dedication to reading, learning and literacy.
 The Company is the leading operator of school-based book club and book fair proprietary channels.
-It distributes its products and services through these channels, as well as directly to schools and libraries, through retail stores and through the internet.
+It distributes its products and services through these channels, retail stores and the internet, as well as directly to schools and libraries.
 The Company's website, scholastic.com, is a leading site for teachers, classrooms and parents and an award-winning destination for children.
 Scholastic has operations in the United States and throughout the world including Canada, the United Kingdom, Australia, New Zealand and Asia and, through its export business, sells products in approximately 120 international locations.